This document is intended to provide a detailed overview of the three main stages of a deployment with vSpace:

 • About Microsoft Licensing and NComputing products:

-In short: Desktop type operating system (Windows 7, 8.1, 10) is best suited for VDI 1:1 deployments, meaning, one thin client accessing one operating system.
-Server type (2008 R2, 2012, 2016 and Multipoint Server) will be prefect for MultiUser deployments, which is, sharing one operating system and delivering sessions to multiple thin clients.
+Desktop type operating system (Windows 7, 8.1, 10, 11) is best suited for VDI 1:1 deployments, meaning, one thin client accessing one operating system.
+In the other hand, Server OS type (2008 R2, 2012, 2016, 2019, 2022) will be prefect for MultiUser deployments, which is, sharing one operating system and delivering sessions to multiple thin clients.

 A MultiUser scenario, will require CAL licenses and the proper familiarity to setup a Licensing Server.
 Our documentation here will help you: